 Meanwhile, the Guardian says over a million people are now regularly paying for its online journalism via a combination of subscription to their apps and recurring donations, with about half its subscriber base now coming from outside the UK.
 Even so, only a minority of our survey respondents (9%) currently pay for any online news, with a wide range of free content widely available.
 Meanwhile local and regional publishers continue to struggle to persuade customers to pay for online, but benefited from stronger than expected digital advertising revenues in 2021.
 Despite this, in a bid to reduce costs, some publishers have been shutting the majority of their physical offices and adopting new remote and hybrid working.
 Newsquest’s acquisition of Archant, one of the UK’s oldest regional publishers, in March 2022, has further consolidated ownership in the sector and increased fears of further job losses.

 Senior Research Associate, Reuters Institute for the Study of Journalism

 Audiences for traditional news sources like TV and print have fallen significantly over the last decade, with younger groups preferring to get their news online or via social media.
 After last year’s COVID-19 bump, overall news consumption is down across all devices.

 Pay for online news

 Trust in news I use

-Broadcasters such as the BBC, ITV, Sky News, and Channel 4, that are required to meet strict impartiality standards, remain the most trusted news brands, followed by national broadsheet titles.
-Popular outlets such as the Sun and the Mail attract big audiences online but their news coverage is often strongly distrusted.
+Public broadcasters such as the BBC, ITV, and Channel 4 that are required to meet strict impartiality standards remain the most trusted news brands, followed by national broadsheet titles.
+Popular outlets such as the Sun, the Mail and the Mirror attract big audiences online but their news coverage is often strongly distrusted.
 New TV channel GB News is struggling to build trust with general audiences even as it builds loyalty with some on the right of the political spectrum.